 Despite all the plaudits, wins, and the championship, the funding ran out, and Gianluca's dream faded.
 However, while you might think such unfairness could breed contempt or bitterness, there wasn't even the very slightest sense of this when we sat down together.
-Today, just 18 months from abandoning that F1 dream, Gianluca races in Stock Car Brasil.
+Today, just 18 months from abandoning that F1 dream, Gianluca has bounced back from the brink and races in Stock Car Brasil.
 He is teammates with none other than Ferrari's Brazilian legend Rubens Barrichello and has a wiser head on his shoulders than a lot of people twice his age.
 Gianluca found a quiet spot at the Interlagos circuit in Sao Paulo to talk us through his Racing Life.

 First off, for those people unfamiliar with Gianluca Petecof, who is Gianluca Petecof?